marcochin/Build-It-Bigger-Gradle-Jokes/README.md

-# Gradle for Android and Java Final Project
+# Build It Bigger Gradle Jokes

 Created an app with multiple flavors that uses multiple libraries and Google Could Endpoints.
 The finished app will consist